denwaotoko/fedoracoin-wallet-new/README.md

-Welcome to _Dogecoin Wallet_, a standalone Dogecoin payment app for your Android device!
+Welcome to _Fedoracoin Wallet_, a standalone Fedoracoin payment app for your Android device!

 This project contains several sub-projects: